 It wasn’t always like this.
-Before the Internet, there was a public shame and humility that we all shared as a collective.
-If someone were to take the venom of a comments section out into the public sphere, that person would be shunned as a vulgar rage monster.
-When you are at a store, at a restaurant, or even walking down the street, there is a social contract that binds you to a reasonable composure.
+Before the Internet, we shared a social humility.
+If someone were to take the venom of an online comments section out into the public sphere, that person would be shunned as a vulgar rage monster.
+When you are at a restaurant or walking down the street, there is a social contract that binds you to a reasonable composure.
 You might think some less-than-wholesome thoughts, but you never vocalize them.
 Only assholes and crazy people do that.

 This is why I often say that the Internet is simultaneously the best and worst thing to ever happen to humanity.
 It opened the floodgates of information, allowing people to self-educate beyond their tiny worlds and connect with others across the globe.
 But on the flip side, it also gave a megaphone to the batshit crazies who would otherwise yell at the walls of filthy basements.
 Over the course of a few short years, these fuckwits tainted an otherwise reliable index of information.

-And so, the toxic combination of anonymity, armchair bravery, and unrestrained ignorance turned comment sections into hate-spewing platforms where the core topic is irrelevant.
+And so, the toxic combination of anonymity, armchair bravery, and unchecked ignorance turned comment sections into hate-spewing platforms where the core topic is irrelevant.
 These days, it doesn’t even matter what the article is about.
 It could be a recipe for blackened catfish and the comments section will be loaded with racism, sexism, and the latest conspiracy theories.
-The entire point was lost.
-The art of conversation died.
+The entire point was lost and the conversation died.
 The loons took over the asylum and turned commentary into an all-caps pissing contest.